Auslander-Reiten triangles and Grothendieck groups of triangulated categories: Auslander--Reiten triangles and Grothendieck groups

+\begin{theorem} Assume that our category $~\T$ has a generator or a cogenerator.
+If $~\EXT = \ART$ in $K_0(\T,0)$, then $\T$ has only finitely many isomorphism classes of indecomposable objects up to translation. \end{theorem}

-Let us now assume that $X$ is an object with the property described in \textit{(2)}.
-Given an indecomposable object $U$, let $n$ be an integer such that $\Hom{\T}{\Sigma^n U}{X} \neq 0$.
-As in the proof of \textit{(1)}, we get a finite family of AR-triangles $(\ast)$ and an equality
+\begin{proof} Let $X$ be a cogenerator and consider an indecomposable object $U$ in $\T$.
+Notice that as $X$ is a cogenerator, there exists an integer $n$ such that $\Hom{\T}{\Sigma^n U}{X} \neq 0$.
+As in the proof of \cref{main result}, our assumption $~\EXT = \ART$ implies existence of a finite family of AR-triangles